Warehouse Management

 Fast-moving items stored in back corners.
 Pickers walk past slow movers to reach high-velocity SKUs.

-Size Mismatches
+Size mismatches

 Small items in oversized bins waste space.
 Large items crammed into small bins cause damage and confusion.